Accessibility

 When visiting his doctor, this man does his best to memorize everything he’s told.
 The doctor is happy to provide printouts for someone to read to him later, but that doesn’t help him.
 He wants to be responsible for his own health and not rely on someone else to read a poorly photocopied sheet of paper.

 When he finally receives the bill for what his insurance won’t cover, he asks his spouse to pay it.
-Unfortunately, the website isn’t accessible, and he’s unable to use assistive technology to pay his bill.
+Unfortunately, the website isn’t accessible, so he’s unable to use assistive technology to pay his bill.

 Related: The Department of Justice Provides Guidance on Web Accessibility